NHID HealthCost Analysis Methodology

 Statewide Reports

-HealthCost provides a Statewide Rates Report that can be downloaded from the home page.
+NH HealthCost provides a Statewide Rates Report that can be downloaded from the home page.
 These rates are calculated at the CPT code level, separated by the provider type, and are intended for the provider and insurance company audiences to better understand competitive market rates.
-The mean, median, and interquartile rates are calculated for both provider charges and the allowed amounts, and they are specific by carrier (in separate sheets).
+The mean, median, and interquartile rates are calculated for both provider charges and the allowed amounts, and they are specific by company (in separate sheets).
 These data are unfiltered rates with no outlier exclusion criteria or statistical review by the NHID.

 Inflation

-Since the rates on HealthCost are based on historical data, the NHID inflates the median values calculated from the data.
+Since the rates on NH HealthCost are based on historical data, the NHID inflates the median values calculated from the data.
 The inflation rate added is five percent per year.
 The data in the Statewide Reports does not have the inflation factor applied.

 Quality Indicators